 - be able to read programs and program documentation written by others, and to use available subprograms as parts of your own programs.

-- have realized that programs are not written only for computers but in order to help people, and also to be read by people.
+- have realised that programs are not written only for computers but in order to help people, and also to be read by people.

 - be able to write code that follows a good, readable style.

 Assessment methods and criteria:

 Students can choose to work in pairs or alone as they study the course materials, which involve a substantial amount of practical work.
 As support, a large number of weekly lab sessions are provided where the students receive guidance from the course staff.
 The course can be taken fully online.
 The obligatory parts of the course are the practical exercises (embedded in the course materials) and feedback questionnaires.
 The exercises account for most of the overall grade.

 The exercise groups will be held in Otaniemi.
 Participation in the exercises is not mandatory.